ESloman/cslo/README.md

 - `time()` to get current now
 - `exit()` to exit with optional status code
 - methods for some type conversions: `str()`, `bool()`, `number()`
-- beginnings of an import system with `import math;` syntax
+- beginnings of an import system with `import math;` syntax or `import math as m;`
 - stdlib modules:
   - `math` module for things like `sin`, `cos`, `tan`, `ceil`, `floor`, `abs`, `sqrt`, etc
   - `random` module for things like `random`, `randint`, `randrange`, `choice`, `shuffle`, `gauss`, `sample`, etc
   - `json` module for interacting with json strings / files with `load`, `loads`, `dump`, `dumps`
+  - `os` module for interacting with files / directories, environment variables, etc

 ### Strings